jasgrewal/jasgrewal.github.io/_posts/2018-05-14-creating-svg-thumbnail.md

 G: 4bacc6
 C: 9bbb59

 I've always been a fan of the purple and gold palette, and the pink in this Jekyll template complements both these colours.
 Therefore I wanted to maintain the same color tones in the avatar.
-Conveniently, I have this nice [plugin that picks up the colours in a given page](https://chrome.google.com/webstore/detail/colorzilla/bhlhnicpbhignbdhedgjhgdocnmhomnp?hl=en) and copies the HEX code to your clipboard.
+Conveniently, I have this nice [Chrome plugin that picks up the colours in a given page](https://chrome.google.com/webstore/detail/colorzilla/bhlhnicpbhignbdhedgjhgdocnmhomnp?hl=en) and copies the HEX code to your clipboard.
 So with a few extra clicks with ColorZilla, I had the following color palette:
 A: #8D80DA
 T: #c28087
 G: #7066ae